sarpba/ADCS/README.md

 3: 3_whisx_v1.2.py

 Transcript the audio files with whisperx and create more accurate timestamps with language specific Phoneme-Based ASR (wav2vec2.0) if possible.
 It use 2 GPU by deffault, and whisper-large-v3.
-You need to edit the file If you hav another setup.
+You need to edit the file If you have another setup.

 4: 4_splitter_v4_json_v3.py